nurgasemetey/nurgasemetey.github.io/_posts/spring-data-redis-clustered-performance-issues/2024-02-01-spring-data-redis-clustered-performance-issues.md

 ```kotlin
 redisTemplate.opsForValue().multiGet(keys)
 ```
-I run command above in Clustered Redis and I saw that there were several MGET commands executed in different threads.
+I ran command above in Clustered Redis and I saw that there were several MGET commands executed in different threads.
 I expected there would be **one** MGET command.

 Later, I learned that my keys were landing to different slots.
 That's why Spring Data Redis was executing several commands for each key.